Nameless9000/CircuitMaker2/README.md

 Game Link: https://www.roblox.com/games/6652606416/Circuit-Maker-2

 ## How to use:
-To use this you need to know C++.
 Currently the library is in development so will be major breaking changes.
+So don't make anything too insane unless you're ready to change things once you update.

+Prerequisites:
+- You need to know C++...
+- How to add a static library
+- (optional) Visual Studio

 ### Setting it up
 There are 2 main ways to use the library: